AmokSolderer/APC/DOC/PinMameSound_11.md

     else if (Command > 29 && Command < 48) { }        // ignore unknown sound commands 0x1d to 0x30

 to prevent them from causing 'File not found' messages on your display.

-### Finding out which sounds are still missing

-After you have extracted most of the files, there'll be the point when only a few files are still missing and you need to find out their numbers.
-Of course you could still scan the Lisy log for unknown sound numbers, but in this stage it might be easier to use the 'Audio Debug Mode' of the APC.
-You can activate this mode in the [game settings](https://github.com/AmokSolderer/APC/blob/V01.00/DOC/Settings.md#game-settings-in-remote-control-mode).

-In Audio Debug mode the lower display(s) are used for audio information.
-The Player 3 display (or the left part of the lower display for BK2K type displays) shows information for sound prefix 00 and the Player 4 display (right part of lower display for BK2K) does the same for prefix 01.
-If the requested sound is found on the SD card, it's hex number is shown in the left side of the corresponding display and the sound is played normally.
-If the sound file is missing it's hex number is shown on the right side of the corresponding display which makes it easy to find missing sound files.
-As the pre System11 displays cannot show letters, the corresponding sound numbers are shown in decimal values when this kind of display is selected.

 ### The result